fbagirov/genai/README.md

 **Why AI-assisted code is used intentionally instead of coding from scratch:**

 - Generative AI systems are complex, multi-component, and rapidly evolving.
-- The value of an engineer in this space is not typing speed, but:
+- The value of an engineer in this environment is:
-- Correct system decomposition
+    - Correcting system decomposition
     - Safe and testable architectures
     - Evaluation design (latency, faithfulness, robustness)
     - Security, privacy, and data-handling decisions
     - Understanding failure modes
     - Making tradeoffs explicit and configurable

 **This repo was not built using vibe coding!**